 17 CCR 1219.1(f).

 See California v.
-Trombetta (1984) 467 U.S. 479 (holding that failure to retain breath samples after a DUI breath test does not violate a defendant's constitutional due process rights).
+Trombetta (1984) 467 U.S. 479 (holding that failure to retain breath samples after a DUI breath test does not violate a defendant's constitutional due process rights - see our article on Trombetta motions in California criminal cases).

 17 CCR 1220.2(a)(5) and 17 CCR 1221.2(b).